-From 1850 onwards Gian Giacomo started collecting paintings from the Lombard, Venetian and Tuscan Renaissance, and succeeded in gathering pieces of extraordinary value.
-Thanks to his friendship with Giuseppe Molteni, acclaimed portraitist, antiquary and restorer and a close friend of the Poldi Pezzoli family, Gian Giacomo was introduced to the most important European art critics.
+Between 1846 and 1850, Gian Giacomo began his purchases of antique arms, his first passion, creating an Armoury.
+In 1850, he started buying paintings of the Lombard, Venetian and Tuscan Renaissance, some of them of extraordinary value.
+Thanks to Giuseppe Molteni, portraitist, restorer and a close friend of the Poldi Pezzoli family, he was introduced to the most important European art critics.
 Among them, the German Otto Mündler, the Italian Giovanni Morelli and the English Charles Eastlake, director of the National Gallery in London.

-The collector very much enjoyed opening his home to art scholars and collectors, and attribution questions concerning one of his paintings were often at the centre of the most up-to-date critical debates of the time.
+Gian Giacomo enjoyed opening his home to art scholars and collectors, and his paintings were often at the center of the most up-to-date critical debates.

 THE APARTMENT: AN AVANT-GARDE MODEL